”Until you get comfortable with being alone, you will never know if you are choosing someone out of love or loneliness.” Quotemaster

 Is a rebound relationship healthy?

 Although rebound relationships can feel good and help fill the void left by the past relationship, they’re usually (but not always) unhealthy.
 If you’re using your new partner to feel better about yourself, it’s best to call it off.
 However, if you’re truly enjoying your new partner, continue exploring the relationship to see where it goes.
 Alternatively, if you’ve recently had a breakup, use this time for self-reflection rather than jumping into a new relationship.
 Start to focus on yourself emotionally, mentally, physically, and spiritually.
-Figure out who you want to be in your next relationship and, ultimately, take charge of your own healing — you may even want to start seeing a therapist.
+Figure out who you want to be in your next relationship and, ultimately, take charge of your healing — you may even want to start seeing a therapist.

 Article by: Kylee Ryers